Discover more from Sidebars

 Bribery generally requires the government to prove that a public official agreed to accept something of value in exchange for being influenced in the performance of an official act.
 In the past, courts typically defined official act to encompass anything done in the course of official duty or under the color of the office.
 Relying on the precise statutory language of Section 201, McDonnell narrowed the definition of official act, holding that bribery requires the public official to agree to exercise government power or take substantive action on a particular matter or dispute.
 Arranging meetings, making phone calls, or providing access to other government officials in exchange for secret gifts, which is what Governor McDonnell had done, was not substantial enough to support a bribery conviction.

 The McDonnell Court's exclusive focus on the nature of the public official's actions fails to guard against an overall corrupt relationship.
 For example, after McDonnell, as governor I could routinely charge a personal, secret fee of $10,000 to set up a meeting with someone in my administration.
 That secret use of a public office to enrich myself would now be legal, according to the Court, because arranging a meeting is not an official act, no matter how corrupt my motivation.
-(For a more detailed critique of McDonnell, see my post here.)

 The Effect on the Menendez Case